greedigoblins/local-grafana/README.md

 # Docker compose

 To use the docker compose version you will need a recent version of docker installed.
 Docker now comes with compose built in.
+I'd recommend docker desktop since it is built to be easy.

+Firstly you will need to cd to the docker-compose directory: `cd docker-compose`.

 Start all the containers via `docker compose up`.